This event has been postponed. All events tentatively set at 1 September. Exact dates will be announced as the situation changes.

-This two-day professional development workshop offers an overview of the Talk 4 Writing approach and provides opportunities for hands-on participation in this exceptionally effective instructional approach for teaching written expression.
+This two-day professional development workshop offers an overview of the Talk for Writing approach and provides opportunities for hands-on participation in this exceptionally effective instructional approach for teaching written expression.

-The workshop addresses the use of Talk 4 Writing for both fiction and non-fiction and covers:
+The workshop addresses the use of Talk for Writing for both fiction and non-fiction and covers:

 - Planning: based on instructional needs of students at either a unit or whole-school level;

-- The “Three I’s” – Imitation, Innovation and Invention – The fundamentals of the Talk 4 Writing approach, by guiding students in a systematic, scaffolded way they develop their writing from dependence to independence;
+- The “Three I’s” – Imitation, Innovation and Independent Application – The fundamentals of the Talk for Writing approach, by guiding students in a systematic, scaffolded way they develop their writing from dependence to independence;

 - Student skill development is promoted through effective feedback;